Enrolled MassHealth providers can conduct business with MassHealth online via the Provider Online Service Center.

 Q: How do I submit claims to MassHealth?

-A: This service is used to submit claims to MassHealth.
-Claims may be submitted online individually using direct data entry (DDE) or a batch process via MassHealth’s connectivity method using SOAP + WSDL, as well as HTTP MIME submission methods.
+A: Claims may be submitted online individually using DDE or a batch process via MassHealth’s connectivity method using SOAP + WSDL, as well as HTTP MIME submission methods.

 Batch Processing.
 Use this service to submit electronic, HIPAA-compliant claims to MassHealth in batches.
 Providers must successfully submit a test file and be approved to submit production claims before they may submit files for batch processing through the POSC or system-to-system.